Skolkovo Innovation Center: Energy-efficient technologies

 The Energy Efficient Technologies cluster aims to introduce breakthrough technologies focused on the reduction of energy consumption by industrial, housing and municipal infrastructure facilities.
 Today over 80 companies are on board for the energy efficiency cluster.

 Nuclear technologies

 The Nuclear Technologies cluster aims to encourage the competitiveness of nuclear power markets and develop breakthrough technologies and products.

 Biomedical technologies

 The strategic goal of this cluster is to create an ecosystem for biomedical innovation.
 In order to achieve this goal, the best practices of leading biotechnology and biomedical research centers were studied.
-More than 215 companies have signed on for the Biomedical Technologies cluster.
+More than 215 companies signed on for the Biomedical Technologies cluster.

 Space technologies and telecommunications

 The Space Technology and Telecommunications cluster is intended to strengthen Russia's position in the respective industries.
 The scope of activity is wide: from space tourism to satellite navigation systems.
 Russian companies aim to increase their market share in this global market, the total volume of which is estimated at $300 billion.